-As required by FASB ASC 835-30, Simplifying the Presentation of Debt Issuance Costs, debt issuance costs are presented as a reduction of the carrying amount of the debt rather than as an asset.
+Debt issuance costs are presented as a reduction of the carrying amount of the debt rather than as an asset.
 Accordingly, costs incurred in connection with debt issuance are deferred and amortized on a straight-line basis over the life of the respective debt.
 These expenses are included in Mortgage Interest in the Consolidated Statements of Functional Expenses.
 Long-term debt is presented net of unamortized debt issuance costs in the accompanying Consolidated Statements of Financial Position.